BOAT keeps an eye on the standout luxury superyachts spotted in cruising in Caribbean waters...

 Drumbeat, 10 and King Baby

-Marigot Bay in St Lucia was when three superyachts were spotted moored up shoulder to shoulder.
+Three superyachts were spotted moored up shoulder to shoulder in St Lucia's Marigot Bay.
 The IAG Yachts 42.67 metre King Baby, the Alloy Yachts 53 metre sailing yacht Drumbeat and the Delta Marine 46.24 metre 10 were photographed together.

 Drumbeat had just arrived from Mustique, having been spotted in Rodney Bay and Grenada, while King Baby had previously visited Guadeloupe and the US Virgin Islands.
 10 had cruised over from St Vincent and the Grenadines.